Customer retention

 • Spend more over their lifetime

-• Refer others
+• Refer others to your brand

-• Try new products or plans
+• Try new products, plans, or upgrades

-• Engage with loyalty programs
+• Engage with loyalty programs and feedback channels

 Customer retention directly boosts profitability, lifetime value (LTV), and overall business sustainability.
+For subscription brands in particular, even a small lift in retention compounds into meaningfully higher recurring revenue across a year.

 What are customer retention strategies?